Newsroom

 Thomas, Donna S.'s Article

-Registration for a four-week eLearning session is continuing at both the Fulton and Tupelo campuses of Itawamba Community College.
-The deadline is Sept.
-17, which is the first day of classes.
+Registration for eight week traditional and eLearning sessions is continuing at both the Fulton and Tupelo campuses of Itawamba Community College.
+The deadline to register is Oct.
+12 for the traditional term and Oct.
+16 for the eLearning (online) session.
 ICC offers academic, career and technical, workforce and eLearning classes.
 For more information on registration, contact Student Affairs on the Fulton Campus at (662) 862-8000, at the Tupelo Campus at (662) 620-5000 or email go2icc@iccms.edu.